Actor Joaquin Phoenix finds love in a virtual world in 'Her'

-NEW YORK (Reuters) - Joaquin Phoenix knew he had to star in Spike Jonze’s latest film “Her,” an unconventional romance that explores ideas about intimacy, isolation, relationships and technology, because it wasn’t a typical love story.
+NEW YORK, Dec 17 (Reuters) - Joaquin Phoenix knew he had to star in Spike Jonze’s latest film “Her,” an unconventional romance that explores ideas about intimacy, isolation, relationships and technology, because it wasn’t a typical love story.

 Phoenix’s depressed writer character finds love in the film, set in a futuristic Los Angeles, but the object of his affection isn’t a co-worker or the girl next door.
 It’s an intuitive, voice-controlled, computer operating system named Samantha.